Svendolin/All-about-AJAX-and-Node.js/readme.md

 _**GETTING STARTED:**_

-1) Open Bash (Windows) and write in your terminal:
+1) Open Bash (Windows) or CMD and write in your terminal:
 2) $ node --version
 3) Version should be displayed (Successful Installation)
 4) $ npm --version